tenbillionwords/spaceship-mode/README.md

 	* A space can match any character *except* a tab.
 	* Other characters do not match anything.

 Each matching space has its width modified to be the same as the character it matches.
-This applies recursively: if the matched character's width is itself modified, the modified with is matched.
+This applies recursively: if the matched character's width is itself modified, the modified width is matched.

 The rules produce good results when tabs are used for indentation, meaning a standard horizontal offset, and spaces are used for alignment.
 The rules allow relative indentation: if a line has spaces and then tabs, the tabs cause indentation by a standard amount relative to the alignment point indicated by the spaces.

-All tabs which are part of the leading space of a line (the spaces and tabs occuring before any printing character) have their width stnadardized by `spaceship-mode`.
+All tabs which are part of the leading space of a line (the spaces and tabs occuring before any printing character) have their width standardized by `spaceship-mode`.
 The variable `spaceship-tab-pixel-width` determines the width of these tabs.
 The usual Emacs variables controlling the display of tabs are ignored (but they still apply for other tabs, unless `tabble-mode` is also used).

 ### tabble-mode

-Let's call tabs which are not part of the leading space “tabble tabs”.
+Let's call tabs which are not part of the leading space *tabble tabs*.
 A maximal sequence of consecutive lines containing tabble tabs form a *tabble*.  `tabble-mode` adjusts the width of all tabble tabs so that the columns of each tabble are left-aligned.
 Note that the first cell of each row cannot be empty since otherwise there would be no tabble tabs in that line and the tabble would be ended.

 ### spaceship-auto-preserve